Mixed terrain cycle touring: Types

 Adventure cycle touring or expedition touring involves bicyclists attempting extended travel in remote regions of the world.
-Some "use bikes to go even further off the beaten track: they want to go where buses don’t go at all and perhaps where other vehicles cannot get to either."
+Some "use bikes to go even further off the beaten track: they want to go where buses don't go at all and perhaps where other vehicles cannot get to either."
 Adventure tourists expect poor road conditions, unpaved roads and other mixed terrain.

 Alpine cycle touring is rough riding in the mountains.
 Different than pure mountain biking, in alpine touring paved mountain roads are combined with dirt roads and single track for an efficient route through tough mountain terrain.
 Mountain features are not always avoided and are sometimes incorporated into the route, which may require alternative bicycle hauling techniques.
 This type of bicycle travel has a mountaineering flair, but it is generally done as adventure cycle-touring in developed countries where services are more prevalent and bike technology is slightly different allowing for more efficiency and speedier travel.

 Mixed terrain bicycle racing includes Cyclo-cross, a style begun in Europe in the early 1900s, racers compete on mixed terrain courses on relatively flat courses.
 Mountain-cross, another form of mixed terrain racing staged on mountain courses is a recent invention.

 Mixed terrain commuting may have contributed to the reaction against bicycle specialization.
 As bikes become more specialized, they become less suited for general commuting.
 Often commuters must travel on mixed surfaces or rough pavement even in urban environments.
 Often safer routes can be found away from heavy traffic, encouraging alternative and varied route selection.

 Snow biking, also called icebiking or fatbiking, is another example of mixed terrain bicycle travel and a great example of the bicycle's flexible technology.
 Nearly any bike which allows medium or wide tires can be outfitted with special snow studded tires.
 Surly Bikes and other manufacturers make bikes with extra-wide tires specifically designed for deep snow.
 Events for racing and adventure riding across the snow have been created.
 The Iditarod Trail Invitational is an 1100-mile race billed as the "worlds longest winter ultra race across frozen Alaska".
 Another form of bicycle snow travel is called Skibobbing or ski biking which replaces wheels for skis.

 Bikepacking, is the synthesis of mountain biking and minimalist camping, simply put, bikepacking.
 It evokes the freedom of multi-day backcountry hiking, but with the range and thrill of riding a mountain bike.
-It’s about exploring places less traveled, both near and far, via singletrack trails, gravel, and abandoned dirt roads.
+It's about exploring places less traveled, both near and far, via singletrack trails, gravel, and abandoned dirt roads.

 Preferred bicycles

 The preferred bike for mixed terrain travel in North America and Europe is called an "all-in-one" or "all-rounder".
 They are a synthesis between road bikes, touring bikes and mountain bikes.
-Examples of hybrid bikes that are appropriate are:
+Examples of bikes that are appropriate are: